q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Introduction

-One category of these methods is purely data-driven convolutional neural networks (CNNs) \cite{cai2018single, jeelani2020myocardial, shao2020fast}, which were trained to learn the mapping relationship between signal evolutions in weighted image series and quantitative parameters.
-While these CNN-based approaches can be fast and more noise-robust, they act as black boxes, lacking interpretability, and their accuracy may be unpredictable outside the training distribution.
-More recent work has explored integrating physics models into deep learning to ensure data consistency and improve reliability.
-Recurrent inference machines (RIMs) \cite{sabidussi2021recurrent, zhang2022unified, sabidussi2023dtirim}, for instance, unroll an optimisation algorithm and inject the MR signal model's gradient information at each iteration, showing improved performance compared with pure data-driven methods and traditional optimisation-based methods.
-Diffusion models as a prominent generative AI approach have achived remarkable success in image synthesis and have also been applied to qMRI.
-In \cite{wang2024qmri}, a pure data-driven denoising diffusion probabilistic model (DDPM) was trained for PD and T1 mapping from an inversion recovery fast spin echo (IR-FSE) acquisition and outperformed RIM.
-Separately, other work has sought to integrate physics information into diffusion models \cite{bian2024diffusion}, reporting improvements in both visual quality and quantitative accuracy.
-However, this method requires computationally expensive evaluation of the likelihood derivatives with respect to the qMRI maps during both training and inference, and explicitly accounts for k-space sampling.
-This makes its implementation extremely challenging for MuPa-ZTE, owing to the substantial computational resources required for 3D processing and the inclusion of readouts at different contrast states.
+To improve qMRI mapping, learning-based approaches have been explored across a range of qMRI acquisition schemes.
+Purely data-driven convolutional neural networks (CNNs) have been proposed to learn the mapping between weighted image series and quantitative parameters \cite{cai2018single, jeelani2020myocardial, shao2020fast}, but their black-box nature and limited robustness outside the training distribution restrict their reliability for qMRI mapping.
+Recent work incorporated physical signal models into learning-based reconstruction, such as recurrent inference machines (RIMs) that inject signal-model gradients during iterative inference \cite{sabidussi2021recurrent, zhang2022unified, sabidussi2023dtirim}.
+More recently, diffusion models have emerged as powerful generative approaches and have also been applied to qMRI mapping.
+A purely data-driven denoising diffusion probabilistic model (DDPM) demonstrated favourable performance compared to a RIM in inversion-recovery acquisitions for T1 mapping \cite{wang2024qmri}, suggesting the potential of diffusion models for qMRI mapping.
+Other studies have incorporated physics information into diffusion frameworks \cite{bian2024diffusion, mayo2025physics}, reporting improvements in both visual quality and quantitative accuracy.
+However, for MuPa-ZTE in particular, these physics-informed diffusion-based methods require the modelling of k-space sampling, which makes the implementation challenging, owing to the substantial computational resources required for 3D processing and MuPa-ZTE's readouts at different contrast states.
+Consequently, a mapping approach that combines generative modelling with acquisition-consistent physics constraints while preserving computational feasibility for MuPa-ZTE remains lacking.